JustinBellavance/stat_visualizer/README.md

 - generate_distributions.py -> Creates tsv and pngs to feed into visualizer html
 - run_script.sh, run_multiple_files.py -> Scripts to run files with SLURM
 - CLSA/config_clsa.txt -> Config used for running script with CLSA data.

+### Thank you to Vincent Chapdelaine for allowing us to modify his work for the CLSA.